themmyloluwaa/100DaysOfGrowth/readme.md

 - I practiced upgrading a kubernetes cluster.
 I also practiced init containers and troubleshooting some kubernetes issues.
 - I continued practicing Data structures and algorithms
 - I applied for a few jobs.

+### Day 91, 92

+- I solved the combination sum 2 problem on leetcode and revised the backtracing concept using some previously solved algorithms.
+- I practiced kubernetes cluster backup and recovery and revised node affinity, selector and taints concepts.
+- I am currently reading up about deploying Django applications to production.